FortiAP

 Description

-When the user is connected to LAN and is successfully authenticated by Active Directory, DC’s security event log can be polled for logon events and this information is sent to FortiGate to record the IP address, Username and Group information associated to that event.
-Users may have a static IP or may have DHCP server assigning the IP address.
+This article describes that when the user is connected to the LAN and is successfully authenticated by Active Directory, DC’s security event log can be polled for logon events and this information is sent to FortiGate to record the IP address, Username, and Group information associated to that event.
+Users may have a static IP or may have a DHCP server assigning the IP address.

-If this is a laptop, for example, most of the times authentication request are made using the Ethernet interface (default setting).
+If this is a laptop, for example, most of the time, authentication requests are made using the Ethernet interface (default setting).

-What happens when the user is disconnected from wired connection?
-FortiGate does not know the IP address of the wireless interface on this laptop and now the user is no longer authenticated to the firewall.
+When the user is disconnected from a wired connection, FortiGate does not know the IP address of the wireless interface on this laptop, and now the user is no longer authenticated to the firewall.

-We will discuss more about this in a bit.
+That will be discussed more about this in a bit.

-Typically, RSSO is solution when third party AP is used but that does not restrict the administrator from using this solution with FortiAP.
+Typically, RSSO is a solution when a third-party AP is used, but that does not restrict the administrator from using this solution with FortiAP.

 Solution